Convert String to Double

 double num1 = stod(str);

-• Most modern and recommended method in C++
+This is the most modern and recommended method in C++:

 stringstream ss(str);